Lawrence F. Reilly

 In addition to jury trials, Larry has conducted innumerable mediation and arbitration hearings.
 He serves the Connecticut Judicial Branch as a Special Master, Arbitrator, and Fact Finder.
 He is a co-chair of the civil litigation and bench/bar committees of the Fairfield County Bar Association, and served on that Association's Board of Directors from 2005-09.
 He is a member of the Connecticut Trial Lawyers Association, The American Association for Justice, the New York State Bar Association, and the Connecticut Bar Association.
 He has presented a number of continuing legal education seminars concerning various aspects of civil trial work.

 In addition to trial work, Larry runs marathons and competes in Spartan obstacle course races to raise funds for the Semper Fi Fund (please visit the "Charity" page tabbed above).
 He served on the Board of Directors for the Norwalk Youth Symphony for several years and served as President and Chairman of the Board from 2010-11.
 He is proud to be an Eagle Scout and to have coached the Ridgefield High School Mock Trial team for ten years.

 Larry graduated from the State University of New York with a degree in Environmental Science.
 In law school, he was elected Chief Notes and Comments Editor of The New York Law School Journal of Human Rights.
 He represented the school in a national moot court competition, won the American Jurisprudence Award in civil procedure, and was published in the Journal of Human Rights.
-He is admitted to the Bars of Connecticut and New York, the Federal District Court for the State of Connecticut and the Southern District of New York, and the Second Circuit Court of Appeals.
+He is admitted to the Bars of Connecticut and New York, the Federal District Court for the State of Connecticut, and the Second Circuit Court of Appeals.
 He practices in both state and federal courts conducting trials and arguing appeals.